Hindu wedding: Institution of marriage

 According to the Veda, marriage is a union between a masculine and feminine entity with commitments to pursue Dharma (duty), Artha (earning money and other possessions), Kama (physical and other desires) and Moksha (the eternal liberation) in unison.
 Scripturally, it is viewed as a celebration of sensual pleasure, progress, prosperity and joy as it is also a pyramid of elevation to the next level of one's Karmic experience.
 Society recognizes this and puts in place quality controls since it influences the social and cultural growth of society.
 According to Manusmriti, or Manu's text, there are eight different types of marriages.
-Not all eight approved by The Scripture.
+Not all eight are approved by Scriptures.
 The last four were not advocated and the last one was condemned.
-These are: Brahma Marriage, Daiva Marriage, Arsha Marriage, Prajapatya Marriage, Gandharva Marriage, Asura Marriage, Rakshasa Marriage, Paishacha Marriage.
+These are: Brahma marriage, Daiva marriage, Arsha marriage, Prajapatya marriage, Gandharva marriage, Asura marriage, Paishacha marriage.

 Samskara

 Cosmic rituals constitute an important part of Vedic practices/the Hindu religion.
 Rituals were designed to build a solid foundation for Dharmic living.
 They are known as Samskaras.
 Their purpose is to spread awareness and uplift social consciousness.
 The Veda has instituted sixteen different Samskara meant for different phases of life from conception to marriage to old age and death.
 The word samskara in Sanskrit means 'to cause indelible impressions on consciousness and to develop every aspect of oneself.'
-Of the sixteen Samskaras in The Scripture, and consequently in Hinduism, the sacred practice of marriage or Vivaha Samskara is the most important.
+Out of the sixteen Samskaras in The Scripture, and consequently in Hinduism, the sacred practice of marriage or Vivaha Samskara is the most important and marks a milestone in journey of life.
 Vivaha Samskara influences the life of a couple as partners by enabling them to take their rightful place as creators in society.